 Lockdown forced me to find a different way of teaching theory.
 I discovered that teaching via video is extremely effective and frees up valuable lesson time for piano playing.

-Moodle allows children to watch the videos. which include activities, as many times as they want to until they are confident in their knowledge.
+The online classroom allows children to watch the videos, which include activities, as many times as they want to until they are confident in their knowledge.

 Children can practise their skills on the automatically marked quizzes that accompany each unit.
 As I'm sure you already know, practice is important for good understanding.
 I am seeing children engaging with the quizzes and making multiple attempts to improve their score which means that their knowledge is becoming thoroughly embedded.
 I am also receiving correct answers to questions I ask in lessons!
 This approach is called 'flipped learning' and is very effective.
 Children can thoroughly learn ideas outside lessons and are much better prepared for lessons, which become more effective.

-Most of you are already using Moodle really well, but just in case you're not completely clear, the value from Moodle comes from engaging with it as I set it, including:
+Most of you are already using the online classroom really well, but just in case you're not completely clear, the value from it comes from engaging with it as I set it, including:

-Over the coming academic year the theory part of Moodle will grow into a complete course in beginner music theory and your child will continue to benefit from all the advantages it provides.
+Over the coming academic year the theory part of the classroom will grow into a complete course in beginner music theory and your child will continue to benefit from all the advantages it provides.

 The children (and I!) love improvising.
 It is such fun to just sit at the piano and be able to make music without being tied to what is written on the page.
 Improvising allows children to express themselves through music and play much harder things than they can read.

-The Improvisation course in Moodle has provided fantastic 'motifs' that children have loved learning.
+The online Improvisation course has provided fantastic 'motifs' that children have loved learning.
 They developed and made them their own during the last school year, including making up completely new motifs.
-Moodle has allowed children to pick and learn motifs in their own time and explore the sounds the piano can make.
-There is already a new 'Improvisation Inspired by Nature' in Moodle and, time permitting, I hope to add more to this part of the Improvisation course.
+It has allowed children to pick and learn motifs in their own time and explore the sounds the piano can make.
+There is already a new 'Improvisation Inspired by Nature' and, time permitting, I hope to add more to this part of the Improvisation course.
 My priority at the moment is, however, the theory course.